-Eric Einhorn, our DC Sports Practice Leader, shares insight with Recreation Management in their new piece on how innovations in sports facility design are reshaping fan and player experience.
+Our sports team shares insights with Recreation Management in a new piece on how innovations in sports facility design are reshaping fan and player experience.
 The piece looks at leading professional and collegiate sports venues – including the University of Maryland Baltimore County Campus Event Center our team designed – to highlight new ideas being modeled across the country.
-Specifically, Eric touches on technology, fan amenities, the UMBC project and more in the piece.
+Specifically, we touch on technology, fan amenities, the UMBC project and more in the piece.

 The full Recreation Management article is available online.
 Here are a few key excerpts: